containerum/containerum/README.md

 ## Docs
 You can find the Documentation in the [Docs section](https://docs.containerum.com/) on our website or in the [Docs repository](https://github.com/containerum/containerum-docs) here on GutHub.
 Please, feel free to contribute to the Docs to help us make them more accurate and comprehensive.

-## Online version
-Containerum platform is also available online at containerum.com/online.
-It is already installed and preconfigured for production.
-While the platform is still free, users are billed only for resources.

 ## License
 Copyright (c) 2015-2018 Exon LV.